Kia Ceed hatchback review

 - Automatic lags behind rivals

-Many will also choose the Ceed because of its long seven-year warranty, but given Kia’s impressive second-place finish in our 2021 Driver Power owner satisfaction survey, the chances are you shouldn’t need to use it.
+Aside from its sporty drive and long equipment list, many will choose the Ceed because of its long seven-year warranty.
+Kia also managed an impressive sixth-place finish in our 2022 Driver Power owner satisfaction survey, so the chances are you shouldn’t need to use it.

 Which Is Best?